sspross/projecteuler-solutions/README.md

-My solutions for the [Project Euler](http://projecteuler.net/) problems.
+My solutions for the [Project Euler](http://projecteuler.net/) problems written in Python.